dagster-io/dagster/docs/sections/api/apidocs/config.rst

 data via ``config``.
 They are used in conjunction with the builtin types above.

+.. autoclass:: ConfigSchema

 .. autoclass:: Field

 .. autoclass:: Selector

 .. autoclass:: Permissive

 .. autoclass:: Shape

 .. autoclass:: Array

 .. autoclass:: Noneable

 .. autoclass:: Enum